syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* `DROP` returns a `#CALC!` error to indicate an empty array when rows or columns is 0.
+* A `#CALC!` error is returned if rows or columns are set to 0, creating an empty array.

-* `DROP` returns a `#NUM!` error when the array is too large.
+* If the array exceeds the allowed size limit, `DROP` returns a `#NUM!` error.

+* The function helps to clean up datasets, such as removing unnecessary columns or rows before analysis.

 ## EXPAND

-The `EXPAND` function expands or pads an array to specified row and column dimensions.
+The `EXPAND` function expands or pads an array to specified row and column.